aep-dev/aep.dev/aip/general/0193/aip.md

   // A machine-readable code indicating the type of error (like `name_too_long`).
 This value is parseable for programmatic error handling.
   type: string;

-  // A human readable description of the problem.
-Should not change from occurrence to occurrence. message?: string
+  // A human-readable description of the problem.
+Messages are likely to be logged in plain text and should not include information about a specific occurrence.
+Information about specific occurrences should be part of `metadata`. message?: string

   // The HTTP status code between 100 and 500